218 Savage Hall

 Search Committee, Cluster Hire in Nutrition and Health Inequalities

 Admissions Committee, International Nutrition

-Search Committee, Assistant/Full Professor in Global Health and Nutrition
+Search Committee, Assistant Professor in Public Health and Community Nutrition

 Division of Nutritional Sciences Faculty Associate, Center for Teaching Excellence